Fort Ashby |

 (1755 - 1766), Big Spring

-A settlers' stockade located one mile south of Martinsburg on Evans Run.
+A settlers' stockade located one or two miles south of Martinsburg on Evans Run.
 It was defended entirely by women against an Indian attack in 1756.
 It was in use by the VA colonial militia after 1756.

 John Neally's Fort